Veronicastrum virginicum, Culver's root: planting, growing

 • Its vigorous foliage remains elegant and very healthy until autumn

-• Easy to grow, it requires only one thing: moisture
+• Easy to grow, it only requires one thing: moisture

 Difficulty